 "Timeline," he said.

-"Begin tomorrow.
-Complete before the Guild's quarterly review.
-After the review, their administrative presence reorganizes and the locations become less accessible."
+"Start tomorrow.
+Finish before the Guild's quarterly review.
+After that, their admin presence shuffles and the spots get harder to reach."

 Alaric nodded once.

-He picked up the crystal blade last, the way it held depth that wasn't there, the way looking at it directly cost something small and difficult to name.
+He picked up the crystal blade last—the way it held deep that wasn't there, the way staring straight at it cost something small and hard to name.
 Then he put it away.

 Emeric Vael did his best thinking at the window.